Nutmeg: Effects

-Ingested in small amounts as a spice, nutmeg produces no noticeable physiological or neurological response, but in large doses, both raw nutmeg freshly ground from kernels and nutmeg oil have psychoactive effects, which appear to derive from anticholinergic-like hallucinogenic mechanisms attributed to myristicin and elemicin.
+Ingested in small amounts as a spice, nutmeg produces no noticeable physiological or neurological response, but in large doses, both raw nutmeg freshly ground from kernels and nutmeg oil have psychoactive effects.
+Such effects appear to derive from anticholinergic-like hallucinogenic mechanisms attributed to myristicin and elemicin.
 Myristicin—a monoamine oxidase inhibitor and psychoactive substance—can cause convulsions, palpitations, nausea, eventual dehydration, and generalized body pain when consumed in large amounts.
-Nutmeg usage may increase endocannabinoids like anandamide and 2-AG levels or delay their breakdown by inhibiting FAAH and MAGL.
 Nutmeg may interact with anxiolytic drugs, produce allergic reactions, cause contact dermatitis, and evoke acute episodes of psychosis.

 Varying considerably from person to person, nutmeg intoxication may occur with side effects, such as delirium, anxiety, confusion, headaches, nausea, dizziness, dry mouth, eye irritation, and amnesia.
-Intoxication takes several hours to reach maximum effect, and effects may last for several days.
+Intoxication takes several hours to reach maximum effect, and may last for several days.

-Rarely, nutmeg overdose causes death, especially if the nutmeg is combined with other drugs.
 Incidents of fatal poisoning from nutmeg and myristicin individually are uncommon.

 Nutmeg poisonings occur by accidental consumption in children and by intentional recreational use.
 It is used recreationally with the intention of achieving a low-cost high resembling psychedelics, particularly by adolescents, drug users, college students, and prisoners.
-Relatively large doses of nutmeg are required to produce effects; a majority of reported nutmeg intoxication cases appear to be the result of recreational use.
+Relatively large doses of nutmeg are required to produce effects; a majority of reported nutmeg intoxication cases appear to result from recreational use.

+The pharmacology of nutmeg and its constituents has been reviewed.